jollygoodjacob/jollygoodjacob/README.md

 Hi there! 👋
 ======

-My name is Jacob Nesslage and I am a Ph.D.
-Candidate in the Environmental Systems Graduate Group at the University of California, Merced (UC Merced).
+My name is Jacob Nesslage and I am a Ph.D Candidate in the Environmental Systems Graduate Group at the University of California, Merced (UC Merced).
 I am a member of the Earth Observation and Remote Sensing (EORS) Lab at UC Merced (PI: Dr. Erin Hestir).

 My background is in environmental engineering, community and ecosystem ecology, and remote sensing.